- Best Time to Go to Albay

 Air travel to Albay is the fastest and most convenient way to reach the province.
 The Bicol International Airport (LGP) is located in the municipality of Daraga, around 10KM or 20-30 mins away by land vehicle from Legazpi City.
 The now-defunct Legazpi Airport, which used to accommodate flights to Albay, was located in Legazpi City.

-There are daily flights servicing Manila to Albay Bicol via Philippine Airlines and Cebu Pacific with around 1 hour and 20 minutes long travel time.
-There are also 1-hour flights from Cebu going to Bicol International Airport.
+A Manila to Bicol flight is the fastest way to get to Albay.
+There are also daily flights to Legazpi from Manila via Philippine Airlines and Cebu Pacific with around 1 hour and 20 minutes long travel time.
+There are also 1-hour Cebu to Legazpi flights going to Bicol International Airport.

-Airfare for Manila to Legazpi Bicol flights is usually around PHP2500 (USD47).
+A Manila to Legazpi flight is usually around PHP2500 (USD47).